YoungNyamkondiwa/alx-low_level_programming/0x01-variables_if_else_while/README.md

 4. When I was having that alphabet soup, I never thought that it would pay off.Write a program that prints the alphabet in lowercase, followed by a new line.
 >Print all the letters except q and e
->You can only use the putchar function (every other function (printf, puts, etc…) is forbidden)
+>You can only use the putchar function (every other function (printf, puts, etc…) is forbidden).
+>All your code should be in the main function.
+>You can only use putchar twice in your code.

+5. 5.
+Numbers Write a program that prints all single digit numbers of base 10 starting from 0, followed by a new line.
 >All your code should be in the main function
->You can only use putchar twice in your code